WPCloudDeploy Documentation

 Bad Location & Size Combination

 Many providers do not have all server sizes at all locations.
 VULTR’s High Frequency servers are a particular egregious violator.
-So, it is possible that you might be requesting a server size that just isn’t available.
+And, recently, the ‘CX’ series of servers at Hetzner are not always available in their US locations but available at their European locations.

 Firewalls & Proxies